-Homework and Projects
+Homework and Project

 Excluding the make-up work policies, above, no late homework or projects will be accepted.
-Homework and projects (including mini-projects) must be submitted electronically (via Canvas).
+Homework and projects must be submitted electronically (via Canvas) or in hard copy.
 The following restrictions apply for electronic submissions:

-- Submissions may include multiple files, but only files with the following extensions will be accepted: pdf, xls, xlsx, ods, numbers, ees, txt, and (for the Mini-Projects and Project only) zip.
+- Submissions may include multiple files, but only files with the following extensions will be accepted: pdf, xls, xlsx, ods, numbers, ees, txt, and (for the Project only) zip.
 This zip archive may not contain any ppt, pptx, doc, or docx files.
-Such files will be ignored for the purposes of grading. - If multiple students in a Mini-Project or Project group independently submit electronically, the submission by the student whose name is listed first on the assignment that I post to Canvas will take precedence.
+Such files will be ignored for the purposes of grading. - If a hard copy and electronic submission are provided, the hard copy will take precedence.
+(Only it will be read, reviewed, and graded.)
+You may not submit parts of the assignment electronically and parts in hard copy, unless explicitly allowed on that assignment sheet. - If multiple students in a Project group independently submit electronically, the submission by the student whose name is listed first on the assignment that I post to Canvas will take precedence.
 (One student must submit the entire project different students submitting the project narrative and supporting zip archive is not allowed.)